-MARK DIX is one of the finest WAX HUNTERS in Barcelona.
+MARK DIX is one of the finest WAX HUNTER in Barcelona.
 His collection is mainly based on second-hand gems and rarities.

 Mark built a reputation in the catalan city mostly for organizing Flea Markets and Record festivals.
 Originally from Southport, a seaside town north of Liverpool, in the UK, he spent time in Hong Kong as a nipper and ended up going to university in Sheffield, a city with a rich history of pop, rock and electronic music production.